OpenAgenda/oa-public/packages/mails/README.md

 ## Getting Started

-This project allows you to create templates with preview and refresh in real time.
+This project allows you to send mails from templates.

 ### Installing